jfalkner/python3-flask-bootstrap/README.md

 See [`docker-compose.yml`](./docker-compose.yml) for the dev config and [`docker-compose.prod.yml`](./docker-compose.prod.yml) for the production config.
 These files include all the extra mapped local directories that aren't strictly used here; however, generally helpful.
 For example, exposing static content via nginx (Flask is slow!) and have a space to stash uploaded media files.

-Make sure to create ENV files that support the above docker files.
-Copy each of these to the same named file locally.
+Make sure that the ENV files needed by the above docker files exist.
+If not, copy each of these to the same named file locally.
+They can be updated as desired to change credentials, config, etc.

 ```